Meryl Streep Has the Best Comeback to Tom Hanks' High Maintenance Joke

 While attending The Post premiere in Washington D.C., Streep addressed the joke the actor recently made about her being "high maintenance."

-"Just check the amount of time he took in hair and makeup and how much I did, and you'll find out who's high maintenance," she said.
+"Just check the amount of time he took in hair and makeup and how much I did, and you'll find out who's high maintenance," she jokingly said with a smile.

 The three-time Oscar winner also dropped a little trivia about the phrase and its relation to the film.